VoronDesign/VoronUsers/printer_mods/mildw4ve/Beltchain Remake/README.md

  * 350mm version used at least 21 links on X and Y
  * XY covers can be rescaled in the slicer to desired length
  * Z Beltchain End A might not work with stock V2.2, mine wasn't exactly stock
  * As an upgrade to the original design, these have a cut at the side of each link.
-Seger pliers can be used to create a gap to insert wires without needing to take the whole think apart.
+Seger pliers can be used to create a gap to insert wires without needing to take the whole thing apart.

   ### Requirements
  * 6mm GT2 belt, steel core might be ideal